Current Ambassadors

 Advisor: Dr. Jennifer Dulin

-Research Focus: Spinal Cord Injury, Neuroscience, Chemo genetics, Neural Progenitor Cell Transplantation
+Research Focus: Spinal Cord Injury, Neuroscience, Chemogenetics, Chronic Pain

 Organizations & Programs: Biomedical Sciences Association, Texas A&M Toastmasters, Texas A&M Emergency Care Team, Art etc., Texas A&M Reach Project CLINT Team